huaminghuangtw/Evergreen-Notes/Permanent-Notes/Slow Down to Speed Up.md

 ---

-“Slow is smooth.
-Smooth is fast.”
+“Slow is smooth/steady/precision.
+Smooth/Steady/Precision is fast.”

 ---

 “Slow and steady wins the race.”

+---

+If you don't have time to do it twice, you don't have time to do it fast.

+---

+There's never enough time to do it right but there's plenty of time to do it over.

+---

+欲速則不達

+---

+食緊挵破碗

 ---